dwarvesf/playground/go/weekly/go-commentary-sep-27.md

   - actor-model
 authors:
   - fuatto
-title: "Go Commentary #13: Compiler Quests and Vector Vexations"
+title: 'Go Commentary #13: Compiler Quests and Vector Vexations'
 description: A scathing look at Go's compiler internals and the vector search gold rush, exposing the industry's obsession with speed over substance
 date: 2024-09-27
 ---